jaegertracing/jaeger/docs/deployment.md

 Port  | Protocol | Function
 ----- | -------  | ---
 14267 | TChannel | used by **jaeger-agent** to send spans in jaeger.thrift format
-14268 | HTTP     | can accept spans directly from clients in Jaeger or Zipkin Thrift
+14268 | HTTP     | can accept spans directly from clients in jaeger.thrift format
+9411  | HTTP     | can accept Zipkin spans in JSON or Thrift (disabled by default)

 ## Storage Backend